kennethwirjadisastra/Stat155/Project1/README.md

 </table>

-The full data dictionary can be found [here](data/GSOM_documentation.pdf) in the data subdirectory.
-This applies to all datasets and may include variables not present in the datasets.
+The full data dictionary can be found [here](raw_data/GSOM_documentation.pdf) in the raw_data sub-directory.
+This applies to all data sets and may include variables not present in the data sets.